JordanMoats/GoalChain/README.md

 * IDEA
   * A way to select a primary or focus goal that would add a star to that goal and all prereqs and their prereqs and so on.

-# Dev Road Map
-- Quick add task and active task list
-- Checking a task adds it to incomplete list.